srl3630/Death_Note/README.md

 sudo docker build -t death_note_image .
 sudo docker run -e PYTHONUNBUFFERED=0 death_note_image

 Remember: *"You can’t ever win if you’re always on the defensive.
-To win, you have to attack.* -**Yagami Light**
+To win, you have to attack."* -**Yagami Light**